cellml/cellml-metadata-framework-2.0-spec/cellmlmetaspec-core.rst

 (note the "2.0" towards the end of the Namespace URI, which pertains to the 2.0 Metadata Specification, as opposed to "cmeta" as used in the previous 1.0 Metadata Specification [http://www.cellml.org/specifications/metadata/cellml_metadata_1.0]).
 Additional namespaces for particular relationship types, where required, must be defined in the associated satellite specifications.

 Model elements can be referenced by RDF statements if they have an ID.
 An attribute "cmeta:id" can be created on any CellML element.
 The "id" is required to be unique across all attributes of type ID inside a CellML model document.
-Making annotations to MathML inside a CellML model document is similarly catered for using MathML’s existing "math:id" optional attribute.
+Making annotations to MathML inside a CellML model document is similarly catered for using MathML's existing "math:id" optional attribute.
 The creation of "id"s is covered in more detail in the CellML 1.1 language specification, section 8 (http://www.cellml.org/specifications/cellml_1.1/#sec_metadata).

 RDF annotation linking to CellML model elements should be enclosed within RDF tags.
 A simple example with one set of RDF tags is shown below.
 The example shows the basic declaration of a CellML model document, the core annotation namespace and RDF tags.
 A cmeta:id defined on the <model> tag (or any other tag as per above) can be used as a 'hook' to attach annotation to (in this case, the ID is declared is 'model_example').